jayasurya21/Curneu-Assessment/README.md

 # Curneu-Assessment
-Work done upto 6-march-4:00 pm
+Work done upto 6-march-4:00 pm \n
 Social networking ADS:
   EDA and preprocessing of data
   Naive bayes has been built from the scratch